-Suspensions will be used for Pupils who have completed all of the other levels of punishment and still continue to disrupt the learning of other Pupils.
+Suspensions will be used for pupils who have completed all of the other levels of punishment and still continue to disrupt the learning of other pupils.
 This is meant as the last punishment before permanent exclusion.
-Depending on the nature of the incident, some Pupils may be suspended or permanently excluded.
+Depending on the nature of the incident, some pupils may be suspended or permanently excluded.
 These incidents may include:

-- Threatening or intimidating behaviour to staff - Unprovoked serious assault on a student - Possession of or being under the influence of illegal substances - Possession of a prohibited item on school premises
+- Defiance - Threatening or intimidating behaviour to staff - Unprovoked serious assault on a pupil - Use of racist, homophobic or disablist language towards a pupil or a member of staff - Persistent bullying - Possession of or being under the influence of illegal substances - Possession of a prohibited item on school premises